Markdown Monster Portable Version

 The portable installation is created in:

-which does not allow for write access for an unelevated account which accounts for the
+which does not allow for write access for an unelevated account which results in use of the

-Use the Chocolatey Portable package for the non-admin install feature, but use the standalone portable installer if you want a truly self-contained, portable installation.
+Use the Chocolatey Portable package for the non-admin install feature, but use the standalone portable installer if you want a truly self-contained, portable installation in a location of your choice.

 Comment or report problem with topic